Promoting & Protecting the Industry

-- Secured the ability for restaurants to sell alcohol to-go, creating a critical new revenue stream to sustain restaurants with closed dining rooms.
+- Secured the ability for restaurants to sell alcohol to-go, creating an important new revenue stream to sustain restaurants with closed dining rooms.

-- Secured the ability for restaurants to sell bulk retail items opening the supply chain and ensuring Texans had access to food while creating a new revenue stream for restaurants.
+- Secured the ability for restaurants to sell bulk retail items—opening the supply chain and ensuring Texans had access to food while creating a new revenue stream for restaurants.

 - Secured the ability for restaurants to sell their pre-made meals in grocery stores, again, opening a new revenue channel.